nol13/fuzzball.js/README.md

         97
 ```

-Pre-processing run by default unless options.full_process is set to false, but can run separately as well. (so if searching same list repeatedly can only run once)
+Pre-processing run by default unless options.full_process is set to false, but can run separately as well. (so if searching same list repeatedly can only run once to avoid the performance overhead)

 ```js
 fuzz.full_process("myt^eXt!");